Gala Event

 Gala Event (foaled 24 February 1981) was an Irish-bred Thoroughbred racehorse.
 She was at her best as a two-year-old in 1983 when she won both the Anglesey Stakes and the Moyglare Stud Stakes as well as finishing third in the Phoenix Stakes and fourth in the Cheveley Park Stakes.
 At the end of the year she was rated the best Irish filly of her generation.
-After running uplaced in her only appearance of 1984 she was exported to the United States where she won once from nine starts.
+After running unplaced in her only appearance of 1984 she was exported to the United States where she won once from nine starts.